The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Parks, Forestry & Recreation

-Parks, Forestry & Recreation IconParks, Forestry and Recreation provides a wide variety of leisure and recreation opportunities that include all Toronto residents while operating and maintaining parks, playing fields, playgrounds, recreation centres and amenities, along with trails, forests, meadows, marshes, and ravines.
+Parks, Forestry & Recreation IconParks, Forestry and Recreation provides a wide variety of leisure and recreation opportunities for all Toronto residents while operating and maintaining parks, playing fields, playgrounds, recreation centres and amenities, along with trails, forests, meadows, marshes, and ravines.

 Parks, Forestry and Recreation Budget Note